 Lucky is the person who shares a meal with famille Giraud.
-Mireille, the matriarch off the family, is a superb […]Keep Reading
+Mireille, the matriarch of the family, is a superb […]Keep Reading

 Lucky is the person who shares a meal with famille Giraud.
-Mireille, the matriarch off the family, is a superb cook, and an efficient manager of the domaine, possessing a thorough knowledge of the complex genealogies of the village.
-Pierre, the founder of the estate, and husband of Mireille is a natural raconteur with fascinating theories on the proper manner in which to hunt wild boar.
-Their son, François, the viticulturist is also an avid, extreme-distance runner and Marie, the daughter, is an enormously talented winemaker and voice of reason who keeps everyone on track.
-Wine and conversation is free flowing and delightful and if you’re truly blessed you will be served one of the best Blanquette de Veau in all of France.
+Mireille, the matriarch of the family, is a superb cook and an efficient manager of the Domaine, possessing a thorough knowledge of the village’s complex genealogies.
+Pierre, the founder of the estate and husband of Mireille, is a natural raconteur with fascinating theories on the proper manner in which to hunt wild boar.
+Their son, François, the viticulturist is also an avid, extreme-distance runner, and Marie, the daughter, is an enormously talented winemaker and voice of reason who keeps everyone on track.
+Wines and conversation are free-flowing and delightful, and if you’re truly blessed, you will be served one of the best Blanquette de Veau in all of France.

 Domaine Giraud is a fairly young estated founded in 1974 by Pierre and Mireille.
-Pierre comes from a long line of vignerons, and is a sixth-generation winegrower in the village.
-His mother was a member of the Armenier family, making Pierre a descendant of one of the oldest families in the village as well as a cousin to Sophie and Catherine at Domaine Marcoux.
-Mireille was born into the Buou family who ran the local distillery in Châteauneuf-du-Pape – a vital part of the social and economic fabric of the community for over a century.
-Sadly the distillery closed several decades ago but the old building still survives on the outskirts of the village, re-purposed in 1981 to house the cellars of Domaine Giraud.
+Pierre comes from a long line of vignerons and is a sixth-generation winegrower in the village.
+His mother was a member of the Armenier family, making Pierre a descendant of one of the oldest families in the village and a cousin to Sophie and Catherine at Domaine Marcoux.
+Mireille was born into the Buou family, which ran the local distillery in Châteauneuf-du-Pape – a vital part of the social and economic fabric of the community for over a century.
+Sadly, the distillery closed several decades ago, but the old building still survives on the outskirts of the village, re-purposed in 1981 to house Domaine Giraud’s cellars.

-Beginning with only 4 hectares of leased vineyards, the estate has slowly grown to encompass 30 hectares, mostly in Châteauneuf-du-Pape with a small plot of 60 year old Grenache, and some leased vines of Mourvèdre & Syrah in Lirac.
-They farm several terroirs, most notably the red clay and gravelly soils of Les Galimardes and Le Crau but they also have vines in Les Terres Blanches (pale limestone) and Pignan (sand).
-There is a high proportion on old vine Grenache throughout their holdings.
+Beginning with only 4 hectares of leased vineyards, the estate has slowly grown to encompass 30 hectares, mostly in Châteauneuf-du-Pape with a small plot of 60-year-old Grenache and some leased vines of Mourvèdre & Syrah in Lirac.
+They farm several terroirs, most notably the red clay and gravelly soils of Les Galimardes and Le Crau, but they also have vines in Les Terres Blanches (pale limestone) and Pignan (sand).
+There is a high proportion of old vine Grenache throughout their holdings.